👋 I’m Arthur.

 And I write this, chatty, behind-the-scenes insights into my inspirations, perspirations and delightful distractions.

-I send it out twice a week on Wednesdays and Sundays.
+I send it out once a week on a Wednesday.

 It’s free to subscribe, read and share.
 So do!